Every Scout Deserves a Trained Leader

 These pages contain many of the “magic wands” and resources.
 Scout them out!

-Register now (look under “Quicklinks” on this page) for some exciting volunteer events to be held at Scouting U Westlake Campus in 2017.
+Register now (look under “Quicklinks” on this page) for some exciting volunteer events to be held at Scouting U Westlake Campus.

 - Scouting U Course Flyers